 - New Jersey Prescription Monitoring Program: Medical Assistants as Delegates

 - Permissible Delegation of Influenza Vaccination Administration in Michigan

 - The Delegation of Off-Site Blood Draws in Washington

 Donald A. Balasa, JD, MBA, has served as CEO and Legal Counsel of the American Association of Medical Assistants since 1990.
 Don received both his baccalaureate and law degrees from Northwestern University and his MBA in economics from the University of Chicago.
 Mr. Balasa has taught courses at the DePaul University Graduate School of Business and Trinity International University.
 He can be reached at firstname.lastname@example.org

-Be sure to view sign up for Don’s webinar here.
+Be sure to view Don’s webinar here.
 Take a look at our recent book: HIPAA Privacy and Security, and our online compliance training courses such as What is HIPAA?, and HIPAA Business Associate Agreements Under HITECH.
 And check out Mr. Balasa’s other recordings and blogs with us The Role of Medical Assistants in Medicare CCM and TCM, Q&A: The Role of Medical Assistants in Medicare CCM and TCM and an audio version of his webinar found here.